10 Best Walks & Hikes in the Cook Islands© CookIslandsPocketGuide.com

 On a guided walk on the island of Mauke, you can see three exciting natural attractions on the trail to the “Giant Banyan Tree”!
 The trail to the tree can be found along the main road between Areora village and A’anga Beach.

-The 15-minute walk passes Vai Moti, a small cave with a swimming hole where you a take a quick dip.
-Finally, you’ll come across the tangled roots hanging from above and crawling across the ground that indicates you’ve reached the Giant Banyan Tree!
+The 15-minute walk passes Vai Moti, a small cave with a swimming hole where you can take a quick dip.
+Finally, you’ll come across the tangled roots hanging from above and crawling across the ground that indicate you’ve reached the Giant Banyan Tree!
 Locals have made an awesome tree swing with the roots – so have a go!

 Location: There is a clearing on the road to the start of this trail between Areora village and A’anga Beach on the east coast of Mauke.
 As the trail is difficult to find, it is best to explore this area with a guide, which can be arranged through your Mauke accommodation.